A Year in BusTub

 Better Benchmarks

-All leaderboard tests have been redesigned to ensure students focus on architectural changes instead of design hacks.
-It is well known that Gradescope is not stable in the case of computation-heavy things, causing some students working on leaderboard tests to submit 50-200 times to squeeze the best result from the same piece of code.
-With the new benchmark suites, students are expected to implement new algorithms and make significant architecture changes in their code to achieve better performance instead of simply changing some parameters in their code, sitting and hoping Gradescope would give some good results.
-For example, in Project 1, we added some latency to disk operations in the buffer pool manager benchmark.
+All leaderboard tests have been redesigned to ensure that students focus on architectural changes instead of design hacks.
+It is well known that Gradescope can be unstable for computation-heavy workloads, causing some students working on leaderboard tests to submit 50–200 times to squeeze the best result from the same piece of code.
+With the new benchmark suites, students are expected to implement new algorithms and make significant architectural changes to achieve better performance, rather than simply change some parameters and hope that Gradescope returns a good result.
+For example, in Project 1, we added latency to disk operations in the buffer pool manager benchmark.
 Therefore, students must find a way to issue parallel I/O requests to exploit throughput improvements.

 New Project 0

-Project 0 is a small project that students can finish in a few hours to get familiar with the codebase.
-Students will leverage this project to get hands-on experience with C++ and know if they have met the prerequisites of the course.
+Project 0 is a small project that students can finish in a few hours to become familiar with the codebase.
+Students use this project to gain hands-on experience with C++ and determine whether they have met the course prerequisites.

-We have redesigned Project 0 to help students learn C++ from an actual project.
-I talked to some TAs at the end of fall 2022 that we should do something called “snapshot isolation Trie” based on copy-on-write techniques.
-It turned out that such copy-on-write structures are very suitable for people with a C background to pick up C++, as it involves many things that will be used throughout the course:
+We redesigned Project 0 to help students learn C++ through an actual project.
+At the end of fall 2022, I suggested to some TAs that we create something called a “snapshot isolation Trie” based on copy-on-write techniques.
+It turned out that such copy-on-write structures are very suitable for people with a C background who are learning C++, as they involve many concepts used throughout the course:

 Making B+ Tree Less Painful

 The B+ tree project was known for its ridiculous difficulty before spring 2023.
-One of the main reasons that students cannot finish it is the misuse of buffer pool manager APIs and the wrong concurrency control scheme.
+One of the main reasons students could not finish it was the misuse of buffer pool manager APIs and the incorrect concurrency control scheme.

-With the challenges in mind, we have redesigned the project to use PageGuard for manipulating a page from the buffer pool manager.
-If the user needs to access a page, they must acquire a guard from the buffer pool manager that pins the page in the memory.
-The pin count will automatically decrease when the guard goes out of scope, preventing students from making mistakes like forgetting to unpin a page or pinning a page multiple times in the code path.
+With these challenges in mind, we redesigned the project to use PageGuard when manipulating a page from the buffer pool manager.
+If a user needs to access a page, they must acquire a guard from the buffer pool manager that pins the page in memory.
+The pin count automatically decreases when the guard goes out of scope, preventing mistakes such as forgetting to unpin a page or pinning it multiple times in one code path.

 ReadPageGuard guard = bpm_->FetchPageRead(root_page->root_page_id_);